Don't be taken for a ride

 Recently, car companies like Toyota have adopted a 60-day refund policy meaning that if you buy a new car and it doesn't work, you can easily obtain a refund.

-However, most of our favourite car companies are stalling on our refund rights, with 7 out of 10 making no promise they'll provide a refund if you get stuck with a lemon.
-If we make it loud and clear that people expect more from these car companies, they’ll have no choice but to step up on our refund rights.
+However, most of our favourite car companies are stalling on our refund rights, with Nissan, Ford, Honda, Mazda and more making no promise they'll provide a refund if you get stuck with a lemon.
+If we make it loud and clear that people expect more from these car companies, they’ll have no choice but to step up their refund practices for dodgy cars.